MinaProtocol/mina/rfcs/taskforce/0003-Integration-test-infrastructure-spec.md

 #### Test executive

-The test executive requires the following inputs to succesfully execute an integration test
+The test executive requires the following inputs to successfully execute an integration test

 1. Genesis constants and ledger:
 `Runtime_config.t` currently has all the configurable constants and ledger

 A ledger can be specified in any of the following way: (already implemented)

 ```ocaml

 module Accounts = struct